 EntraPass web shall offer the following operations:

 Operator specific security rights.
-The SMS workstation shall allow configuring operators to be able to access EntraPass web.
+The SMS EntraPass Workstation shall allow configuring operators to be able to access EntraPass web.
 It shall also allow the operator’s security rights and workspaces to be used on the web or mobile.
-An operator that cannot add cards on the SMS workstation shall not be able to do the same the EntraPass web
+An operator that cannot add cards on the SMS EntraPass Workstation shall not be able to do the same the EntraPass web

 Automatically adjust the operator’s language selection.
-The language selection shall be done at the creation of the operation in the SMS workstation.
+The language selection shall be done at the creation of the operation in the SMS EntraPass Workstation.
 The languages supported shall be English, French, Spanish, Italian, Portuguese, Simplified Chinese, Dutch, Turkish and German.

 There shall be no limit to the amount of EntraPass web applications that can be installed.